-It’s always at this time of year, that I, Erin, am looking for a little something new to liven up my place for Spring, and these maritime-style knot pillows are just the ticket!
+It’s always at this time of year that I, Erin, am looking for a little something new to liven up my place for Spring!
+These maritime-style DIY knot pillows are just the ticket!
 They’re soft, sculptural bundles of goodness that are playful in design, but sophisticated enough for the living room sofa.

-If you’re wanting a little home décor refresher too, grab some stretchy knit fabric + poly stuffing, and let’s make a DIY Knot Pillow!
+If you’re wanting a little home décor refresher too, grab some stretchy knit fabric + poly stuffing, and I’ll show you how to make a knot pillow!

 Wrapping paper card board tube